Unleashing The Power Of Agni In Ayurveda For Optimal Health

 In this case, the body cannot adequately absorb food nutrients and thus generates more waste substances that eventually accumulate in the gastrointestinal tract and the colon.
 Sometimes these substances get into other parts of the body, causing excess fat, constipation, and, in some cases, flatulence.

-Adequate food by the principles of Ayurveda, on the contrary, favors the strength of the Agni, and that strength makes possible the correct absorption of nutrients.
+Adequate food to the principles of Ayurveda, on the contrary, favours the strength of the Agni, and that strength makes possible the correct absorption of nutrients.

 Functions Of Agni